 Fifth tip for having fabulous skin is to apply your makeup on top of your sunscreen and don't depend on makeup with sunscreen for your sun protection.

 - Most makeup doesn't have 5% or more zinc oxide and, in my opinion, this ingredient provides the protection you need.

 - Even if your makeup has 5% or more zinc oxide in it, you're probably not going to put that ¼ teaspoon that I recommend on your face and neck because the makeup color would look too heavy.
 Instead put your sunscreen on first and then add the makeup on top for color and appearance.
 If your makeup provides additional sun protection then that's terrific and you've got really great anti-aging skin care to keep your skin young for years.

-Remember, good sun protection is your skin's fountain of youth.
+Remember, good sun protection is the most important tip to have healthy skin forever - it's your skin's fountain of youth.
 You can have soft, even-colored skin with hardly any wrinkles all the way through your life.
 I see it in my office every day.